Should Medical Liens be part of Health Care Providers billing practice

 The lien need not be filed with anyone else.
 However, to make medical liens more effective (by giving notice to all involved parties), one is best served by mailing a copy of the lien to:

 - The insurance company for the tortfeasor;

 - The patient’s insurance company.

 It may be paying the provider’s final bill under the uninsured or underinsured motorist coverage of the patient’s policy.
 The law indicates that a lien must be filed within twenty (20) days of the date of injury or receipt of care.
-However, if the lien is not filed with the auditor’s office within twenty (20) days, one can still file the lien as long as settlement and payment have not been made to the injured party.
+However, if the medical liens are not filed with the auditor’s office within twenty (20) days, one can still file the lien as long as settlement and payment have not been made to the injured party.
 RCW 60.44.020.

 A lien is never discharged unless settlement provides for the payment and discharge of such a lien.
 The lienholder must then file a written release.
 RCW 60.44.050 states:

 No settlement made by and between the patient and tortfeasor and/or insurer shall discharge the lien against any money due . . . unless such settlement also provides for the payment and discharge of such lien or unless a written release or waiver of any such claim of lien, signed by the claimant, be filed in the court.